 Yellow fever is a serious viral disease transmitted by mosquitoes in parts of Africa and South America.
 Symptoms can range from a non-specific temperature to severe fatal disease and up to 15 to 25% of people may have a relapse.
 While yellow fever does not occur in Australia, quarantine precautions work to prevent the introduction of yellow fever virus into Australian mosquitoes.

 Vaccination is a legal requirement for people travelling through infected areas.
 If you are vaccinated, you will receive an International Certificate of Vaccination or prophylaxis.
-The certificate is valid 10 days after vaccination and is valid for 10 years.
+A yellow fever vaccination certificate is valid for the duration of the life of the person vaccinated.
 You must take this certificate with you when you travel to countries with yellow fever.

 Yellow fever immunisation is recommended for:

 - people aged 9 months or older travelling to, or living in, areas with a risk of yellow fever virus transmission.
 Information risk for specific destination should be sought from a reputable source, such as the World Health Organisation (WHO), prior to travel

 - laboratory staff who regularly work with yellow fever virus.